espritka/project-memory/README.md

 If there is anything you would like to teach me, like: how to rewrite this code to work better, or if you have better idea how to do it, please feel free to help me.

-## Working branch

-Currently the branch I'm working on is ~~ moves-count ~~ .
-Game is playable there, but have bugs.